janaplumm/jplu8728-tracker/README.md

 Overall, creating this prototype website was quite a **difficult**, but also very **rewarding process**.
 It taught me to look beyond the materials taught during the lectures and tutorials and to work on my **problem solving skills**.
 The **responsiveness** was one of the trickier concepts to get my head around, but thanks to this final assignment, I feel a greater level of understanding of it than before.
 For my next website, I would consider **more planning**, such as considering more **accessibility** and **responsiveness** before coding, and I also would take more care in **structuring the CSS**, like creating more common elements to avoid having to re-use a lot of code.
 I also look forward to learning more about **JavaScript** in Advanced Web Design, as I purposefully avoided it for this assignment in order to challenge and strengthen my **HTML and CSS understanding**.

 ## References

+Yaman, İ. (2016).
+The Potential Benefits of Podcasts for Language Learning.
+Journal of Educational and Instructional Studies, 6(1), 60–66.